 This study is testing new ways to help people who have chronic cough that has not improved with typical treatments.
 One approach is called behavioral cough suppression (BCS) therapy, which teaches people techniques to stop themselves from coughing.
-Another approach uses capsaicin, the substance that makes chili peppers hot, to help reduce the body's sensitivity to cough triggers.
-In this study, we will test three treatments: * BCS therapy with capsaicin (BCS+CAP), * BCS therapy with a placebo (BCS+Sham), * Capsaicin stimulation alone (CAP).
-The investigators will enroll 150 adults with chronic cough and randomly assign them to one of the three treatments.
-Each person will attend 12 treatment sessions.
+Another approach uses a natural substance found in chili peppers (capsaicin) to help reduce the body's sensitivity to cough triggers.
+In this study, we will test two treatments and include one no-treatment control group.
+The control group will undergo baseline testing, cough monitoring, and an fMRI brain scan and will be offered BCS at end of study participation.
+The two treatments include: * BCS therapy with capsaicin (BCS+CAP), * BCS therapy with a placebo (BCS+Sham), The investigators will enroll 135 adults with refractory chronic cough (RCC).
+100 participants who qualify and are willing and able to complete 14 study visits in the clinic and two online study visits will be randomly assigned to one of the two treatments.
+The no-treatment control group (n=35) will be recruited from adults with RCC who are willing to complete baseline testing and fMRI but are not able or willing to attend 14 study clinic visits.
+These participants will not be randomized.
 The investigators want to find out how these treatments affect: * How sensitive someone is to things that make them cough, * How well they can hold back a cough when they try, * How their brain responds to things that cause an urge-to-cough, * And how much their coughing affects their quality of life.
-The investigators believe all treatments may reduce sensitivity to cough stimulants, but BCS treatments will also improve how people sense and control the urge to cough.
-The investigators think combining BCS with capsaicin will work the best overall.
+The investigators believe both treatments will reduce sensitivity to cough stimulants, reduce cough severity, and improve quality of life, but BCS+CAP treatment will work better than.
+BCS+Sham.

 Study Type